unitreerobotics/unitree_ros_to_real/README.md

 velocity_lcm
 torque_lcm
 ```
-The `velocity_lcm` and `torque_lcm` have to run under root account too.
-Please use the same method as runing `real_launch`.

 And when you run the high level controller, please make sure the robot is standing on the ground.
-The high level only has `walk_lcm`.
+The high level exmaple only has `walk_lcm`.